 “Sometimes.
 Doesn’t matter, though.”
 She looked up, her eyes sadder now.
 “I did it, remember?”

 Brandon sighed again, his grip slackening, allowing Isabel to pull her hand away.
-She didn’t wear the glove again.
+She did not wear the glove again.
 Instead, she tugged the long sleeve of her top until it covered her wrist.
 Then she folded her arms in her lap.

 On an impulse, he reached out to tuck a lock of hair behind her ear.
 She sighed, staring at the closed window.
 It had started to rain.

 He never ceased to wonder how a girl that young could have already lived a life so horrific, it was beyond imagination.
 She was sixteen, and in the past six months she’d visited every horrible place conceivable— hospital, police, court, attorney’s office.
-He didn’t know how she did it.
-She was yet to realize how strong she was.
+He did not know how she did it.
+She was yet to realise how strong she was.
 It was one of the many reasons why he loved her.

 “You know,” she spoke, still staring out of the window.
 “I had thought you’d go away from me after this.”
 She glanced at her scarred wrist.
 “Thought everyone would go away.”

-She looked at him, eyes searching his.
-“I thought everyone would think I’m a bad person.
+She looked at him, her eyes searching his.
+“That everyone would think I’m a bad person.
 I’m not saying I’m a good person, but I’m not so bad either.”

 “We know you, Izzi,” he tried to smile but could not around the lump in his throat.
 “We’ll love you no matter what.”
 He held her hand again, kissing the scar, making her flinch.
 “We know what drove you to this,” he tried to keep emotion out of his voice.
 “We know everything.
 And we still love you just as much.
 Maybe even more now.”